 Long Island’s Vanished Heiress: The Unsolved Alice Parsons Kidnapping is a fascinating read.
 The author spent 30 years in law enforcement and examines the historical evidence relaying it in a very readable way.
 There’s no whitewashing of the historical investigation.
 It was held up by clashes between law enforcement agencies and, in some cases, pedantic investigators.
 Readers start with the events of June 9, 1937 as relayed by Alice’s housekeeper/business partner, Anna Kupryanova, Continue reading Long Island’s Vanished Heiress: The Unsolved Alice Parsons Kidnapping by Steven C. Drielak

 Noted novelist and screenwriter, William Goldman, died today at the age of 87.
-Goldman’s first original screenplay was Butch Cassidy and the Sundance Kid (1967) which he followed with some of his best known scripts including The Princess Bride (1973) and Marathon Man (1974), which were novels first.
-One of my favorite Goldman novels is No Way to Treat a Lady (1964) so I’ve chosen that work to share with you.
+Goldman’s first original screenplay was Butch Cassidy and the Sundance Kid (1967) which he followed with some of his well-known scripts that include The Princess Bride (1973) and Marathon Man (1974), which were originally novels.
+One of my favorite Goldman novels is No Way to Treat a Lady (1964), so I’ve chosen that work to share with you.
 If this novel doesn’t appeal to you, look into this very diverse author’s body of work.
 There is something out there perfectly suited for your tastes.